KULL-Centre/papers/2021/Martini-Thomasen-et-al/PW_rescaling_example/README.md

 You will need a topology file (.top) for your system.
 For this example the provided topology file is A1_system_topology.top.

-Your protein must be named something with "Protein" under [ moleculetype ] in the topology, e.g. the protein A1 in this example is named "Protein 1" in this example.
+Your protein must be named something with "Protein" under [ moleculetype ] in the topology, e.g. the protein A1 is named "Protein 1" in this example.

 You can run the script from the command line using:
 ```